2020 Vietnam Athletics

 Vietnam has been largely unaffected by the COVID, with 0 Deaths will open its Athletics season on June 10 with the Speedy Cup.

 The competition will be the first meet of the year for the South East Asian powerhouse.
 This begins Vietnam’s preparation for the 2021 SEA Games.
-In which Vietnam will be the host nation.
+Vietnam will be the host nation.

 It all begins with the Speedy Cup, in which National athletes will be evaluated, and new athletes from the provinces will emerge and vie for spots in the National Team.